 5. Recognize their achievements.

 One of the best things you can do for your employees is to give them kudos.
 Telling them how much you appreciate their efforts and contributions goes a long way.
 It makes your employees happy, creates a positive work environment, and can reduce employee turnover.
 When showing recognition to your employees who are standing above the rest, make sure to include those who are working remotely.
-Working from home can cause some employees, even those who are over performing, to feel like they aren’t an integral part of your company’s success.
+Working from home can cause some employees, even those who are over performing, to feel like they are not an integral part of your company’s success.
 So, reach out to them via telephone or email to give them positive feedback.